Sweet Potato Applesauce Mash is a great way to get your post-workout carbs. It also makes a super-tasty side dish for chicken and pork.

-You can mix the sweet potato and applesauce in any ratio you want, but I’d do just a little bit of applesauce for flavor—a 4:1 ratio of potato to apple would be great—and to lighten the texture of what could otherwise be a very dense mash.
-For more awesome carb-dense recipes for athletes, check out my cookbook, The Performance Paleo Cookbook!
+You can mix the sweet potato and applesauce in any ratio you want.
+I’d do just a little bit of applesauce for flavor—a 4:1 ratio of potato to apple would be great—and to lighten the texture of what could otherwise be a very dense mash.

-- ½ pound (225 grams) apples or 1 cup unsweetened store-bought applesauce
+- 1/2 pound apples or 1 cup unsweetened store-bought applesauce

 - Generous pinch of sea salt

-- Preheat oven to 400°F (200°C) and line a baking sheet with parchment paper or aluminum foil.
+Preheat oven to 400°F, and line a baking sheet with parchment paper or aluminum foil.